Musallamjaw/AAAssistant/replit.md

 # Overview

-This is a full-stack chat application built with React, Express, and TypeScript.
-The application provides a real-time chat interface where users can interact with an AI chatbot.
-The system is designed with a modern tech stack featuring a React frontend with shadcn/ui components, an Express backend with REST API endpoints, and PostgreSQL database integration via Drizzle ORM.
-The application is currently in demo mode with placeholder for Pickaxe API integration for intelligent bot responses.
+This is a full-stack chat application built with React, Express, and TypeScript designed for Abdullah Al Salem University (AASU) Registration Section.
+The application provides a real-time chat interface where students can interact with an AI chatbot that has comprehensive knowledge about AASU admission requirements, transfer policies, course prerequisites, and academic calendars.
+The system uses DeepSeek AI for intelligent, beautifully formatted responses with emojis, bullet points, and clear sections.

 # User Preferences